French National Perinatal Surveys

 The following major changes have been observed since 1995:

-• Steady increase in the rate of prematurity (birth before 37 weeks) (twins not included) (6.0% in 2016),
+• Stabilisation of the rank of prematurity (birth before 37 weeks) (twins not included) (5.5% in 2021),

 • Stabilization of the rate of cesarean section at 20%, after a regular increase,

-• Observance of good clinical practice guidelines; for example, a drop in the rate of episiotomy (20% of vaginal deliveries in 2016),
+• Observance of good clinical practice guidelines; for example, a drop in the rate of episiotomy (8.3% of vaginal deliveries in 2021),

 • Concentration of deliveries in large maternity wards,